-Net assets with donor restrictions at December 31, 2021 comprised the following:
+Net assets with donor restrictions at December 31, 2022 comprised the following:

 Balance at Released from

-year end restriction
+- year end - restriction

 Restricted for:

-Glioblastoma research \$ 30,000 \$ -
+Glioblastoma research \$ - \$ (30,000)

-6. Liquidity and Availability of Resources
+7. Liquidity and Availability of Resources

 The Organization monitors its financial assets available for expenditures within one year of the balance sheet date on a quarterly basis.
-As of December 31, 2021, the balance available is as follows:
+As of December 31, 2022, the balance available is as follows:

-Cash and cash equivalents Investments Contributions receivable \$ 145,404 3,937,516 89,050 Total financial assets available 4,171,970 Less cash unavailable for expenditure within one year due to: Restricted by donor with time or purpose restrictions - (30,000) Financial assets available to meet cash needs for general expenditures within one year \$ 4,141,970
+Cash and cash equivalents Investments Contributions receivable \$ 248,315 2,813,132 76,602 Financial assets available to meet cash needs for general expenditures within one year \$ 3,138,049